Perfumed gloves: Practice of perfuming

-Perfuming gloves was practised in Spain, and forty valuable pairs were offered as a prize at a 16th-century jousting match.
+Perfuming gloves was practiced in Spain, and forty valuable pairs were offered as a prize at a 16th-century jousting match.
 The leather was immersed several times in wine mixed with waters of lily, of roses, orange flowers, cloves, citron, storax, civet, and ambergris.
 In England, the permanently scented leather was called "washed", perfumed gloves were sometimes called "sweet gloves".
 Perfuming enhanced the value of the gloves and also masked any residual odours remaining in the leather from the tanning process.
 The fabric linings of gloves could also be perfumed.
 In September 1590, scented Spanish taffeta was bought to line three pairs of gloves for James VI and I.

 Antoine of Navarre and Jeanne d'Albret employed Gassiot de Serres to perfume their gloves.
 In 1562, the English ambassador in Paris, Nicholas Throckmorton, wrote to the ambassador in Spain, Thomas Chaloner, asking him to send gloves perfumed with orange flowers and jasmine for himself and his wife.
 After Mary, Queen of Scots escaped from Lochleven Castle, pairs of perfumed gloves were sent to her in England from her wardrobe in Holyrood Palace, wrapped in goatskin.

 Gloves for Princess Mary were perfumed by Cuthbert Blackeden, an apothecary who worked for Henry VIII.
 Angelo Marie, a perfumer working for Mary, Queen of Scots, added velvet linings to Lord Darnley's gloves.
 Gloves for Elizabeth I were made or mended by John Wynyard, a page of the wardrobe of beds.
 He was issued with shears for cutting leather and was in charge of a perfuming pan.

 Prince Henry had perfumed gloves made of stag's leather and leather from Córdoba.
 In 1599, the Earl of Rutland bought "washed" gloves in France, and bought perfuming materials for gloves from a London goldsmith, including pots of cotignac or marmalade of "plums with amber".

 Perfuming could be a domestic activity among the English elite.
 Elinor Fettiplace included methods for washing and perfuming leather with rosewater and fumes of benjamin and perfuming leather gloves in her 1604 recipe book.